jina-ai/examples/my-first-jina-app/README.md

 </details>

 ⁉️  Why do we use `source`, not `sh`?
 This is because we're setting some environment variables.
 By running with `bash` or `sh` those would only be set in the sub-shell, not the shell we're working in.
-You can check the data path using `echo $DATA_PATH`
+You can check the data path using `echo $JINA_DATA_PATH`

 ### Check Data